rmolinari/data_structures/README.md

 An excellent description of the idea is found at https://cp-algorithms.com/data_structures/segment_tree.html.

-There is a generic implementation (perhaps better described as "abstract"), `GenericSegmentTree`, and concrete classes `MaxValSegmentTree` and `IndexOfMaxValSegmentTree`.
-The generic implementation is such that concrete classes can be written by providing a handful of (usually) simple lambdas and constants to the generic class's initializer.
-Working out the details require some knowledge of the internal mechanisms of a segment tree, for which the link at cp-algorithms.com is very helpful.
+There is a generic implementation, `GenericSegmentTree` (perhaps better described as "abstract"), and concrete classes `MaxValSegmentTree` and `IndexOfMaxValSegmentTree`.
+The generic implementation is designed so that concrete classes can be written by providing a handful of simple lambdas and constants to the generic class's initializer.
+Figuring out the details requires some knowledge of the internal mechanisms of a segment tree, for which the link at cp-algorithms.com is very helpful.
 See the definitions of the concrete classes for examples.

 ## References
 [^edelkamp]: Edelkamp, S., Elmasry, A., Katajainen, J., _Optimizing Binary Heaps_, Theory Comput Syst (2017), vol 61, pp 606-636, DOI 10.1007/s00224-017-9760-2
 [^mccreight]: McCreight, E.M., _Priority Search Trees_, SIAM J. Comput., 14(2):257-276, 1985.
 [^de_2011]: De, M., Maheshwari, A., Nandy, S. C., Smid, M., _An In-Place Priority Search Tree_, 23rd Canadian Conference on Computational Geometry, 2011
 [^de_2013]: De, M., Maheshwari, A., Nandy, S. C., Smid, M., _An In-Place Min-max Priority Search Tree_, Computational Geometry, v46 (2013), pp 310-327.
-[^tarjan]: Tarjan, Robert E., van Leeuwen, Jan (1984). _Worst-case Analysis of Set Union Algorithms_.
-Journal of the ACM.
-31 (2): 245–281.
+[^tarjan]: Tarjan, Robert E., van Leeuwen, J., _Worst-case Analysis of Set Union Algorithms_, Journal of the ACM, v31:2 (1984), pp 245–281.